How Long Does It Really Take to Build a Profitable Blog?

 Realistic Expectations for New Bloggers

 - Traffic precedes revenue.
 You cannot monetize an empty room.
-Avoid worrying about complex affiliate strategies until you have a reliable base of consistent monthly visitors.
+Avoid worrying about complex affiliate strategies until you have a reliable base of monthly visitors.

 - You will feel like quitting.
 Expect a severe mental dip around month four or five.
 Recognize it as a normal part of the process and keep executing.